 If you pay the self-employment tax, you must pay the full 15.3% to cover both the employee and the employer portions.
 However, you can claim an above-the-line tax deduction as an adjustment to income for one-half of this amount.

 Who Is Exempt From FICA Taxes?

 An exemption from Social Security and Medicare taxes applies to non-immigrant students, scholars, teachers, researchers, and trainees (including medical interns) who are temporarily present in the United States in F-1, J-1, M-1, or Q-1 status, as long as they remain non-residents for federal income tax purposes.

 The exemption also applies to any period in which a foreign student is in "practical training" or other off-campus employment allowed by U.S. Citizenship and Immigration Services (USCIS).

 Non-immigrants on F-1, J-1, M-1, or Q-1 visas can claim refunds for their share of these taxes withheld from their paychecks as long as they qualify as non-resident alien taxpayers and they're in "substantial compliance" with their visas.
 They can't have been physically present in the U.S. for more than five years.
 Those who become resident aliens must start paying Social Security and Medicare taxes.

 Employees of foreign governments who hold A-visas are also exempt from FICA withholding, as are crew members of ships or aircraft who are present in the country on D-visas.
 Ships and aircraft in these situations must be foreign vessels owned by a foreign employer.

 Who Can Get a Refund for FICA Overpayment?

 If you overpay your FICA taxes, you are entitled to a refund of the excess amount.

 You might overpay if:

-- You're not subject to these taxes but they were withheld from your pay.
+- You aren't subject to these taxes, but they were withheld from your pay.

-- You didn't owe FICA taxes but made estimated tax payments.
+- You didn't owe FICA taxes, but you made estimated tax payments.

 - You calculated your estimated payments incorrectly.

-- Your total income from two different employers is over the wage base but both withheld FICA taxes.
+- Your total income from two different employers is over the wage base, but both employers withheld FICA taxes.

 While the percentages withheld for FICA tax might sound small, they can amount to a large payment.
 For example, if you are refunded 7.65% of a $50,000 salary, you will get $3,825 back.